semperex/mongo-fritter/README.md

 ## Users & Lead Link Media Sponsorship

-The project was originally built for applications in financial trading where it powered real-time solutions on time series data, active limit books and high pricing history.
+The project was originally built for applications in financial trading where it powered real-time solutions on time series data, active limit books and price history.

 Mongo Fritter is now open sourced under MIT license with the sponsorship of user [Lead Link Media](https://leadlinkmedia.com/),